 There may be equity in your home.
 However if for any reason you are unable to release any of it the length of your IVA will be extended for a further 12 months to compensate.

-If your IVA is extended because you took a payment break the amount you pay overall remains the same.
+If your IVA is extended because you take a payment break the amount you pay overall should remain the same.
 However it is paid over a longer period of time.

 Is it possible to pay an IVA early?

-It is possible to settle a monthly payment IVA early after it has started.
-This is acheived by paying a cash lump sum instead of the remaining payments.
-The agreement is then settled in full.
+It is possible to settle an IVA early after it has started.
+This is achieved by paying a cash lump sum instead of the remaining payments.
+The agreement is then completed straight away.

-The cash sum must come from a third party.
-It is usually not possible to use a windfall you have received personally.
+The cash must come from a third party.
+It is not normally possible to use a windfall you have received personally.
 This would have to be paid into your IVA in addition to your ongoing payments.

-Your IVA will not be paid any quicker if you increase your monthly payment.
-If your circumstances improve your payments may increase.
-However this simply means the amount you pay will increase overall.
+Your IVA will not be paid any faster if you increase your monthly payment.
+If your circumstances improve and your payments increase you will simply pay back a larger amount of your debts.